sridharrajs/vscode/README.md

 ![alt text](https://i.stack.imgur.com/m2v5w.png)

+and add

+    export PATH="$PATH:/Applications/Visual Studio Code.app/Contents/Resources/app/bin"

+to your `~/.bash_profile`.
+If you're using Zsh, add this to your `~/.zshrc`

 ## Minimap

 By default, VSCode shows you `minimap`, to disable it, Click `View` Menu -> Select `Toggle Minimap`